Table of Contents

 Root Cause Analysis

-Inadequate sinterinx atmosphere
+Inadequate sintering atmosphere

-- Surface chromium depletion occurred durinx sinterinx
+- Surface chromium depletion occurred during sintering

 - Protective passive film did not form properly